-Figure 10.
-Policy Experiment: Increase τ_m from 0.1 to 0.4; increase government expenditure proportionately in both sectors; K and G substitutes increase.
+Alternatively to financing additional investment in public infrastructure the government could raise taxes on income, τ_m , in the modern sector instead.
+In Figure 9 we illustrate the economic effects of raising the income tax in the modern sector from 10% to 40% (an identical increase compared to τ_a in the previous case) and use the extra revenue to finance infrastructure investment proportionately to both sectors.
+Once again, an immediate impact of an increase in τ_m is that G_a and G_m increase.
 However, there is one basic benefit and one basic cost associated with this policy.
 The cost is a shift of labor to agriculture with its lower capital productivity.
 The benefit is the extra infrastructure capital.
-Therefore, when public and private capital are complements, these two effects roughly cancel each other out and, as a consequence, the effects on overall GDP are small; when public and private capital are substitutes, the effect on overall GDP is negative.
-The substitutability induces larger shifts in labor across the sectors, which translates into a larger decline in modern sector output, which in turn causes a larger decline in overall GDP.
-These results also show that funding more infrastructure investments in both sectors by raising labor income taxes in the agriculture sector raises potential growth.
+The results are: (i) When public and private capital are complements, these two effects roughly cancel each other out and, as a consequence, the effects on overall GDP are small. (ii) When public and private capital are substitutes, the effect on overall GDP is negative.
+The substitutability induces larger shifts in labor across the sectors, which translates in a larger decline in modern sector output, which, then, in turn, cause a larger decline in overall GDP.
+These results also show that funding higher infrastructure investments in both sectors by raising labor income taxes in the agriculture sector raises potential growth.